gchumillas/typescript-library-template/README.md

 ## Publish your library to NPM

-Before publishing your library to NPM checkout the following information:
+Before publishing your library to NPM check out the following information:

 ```json
 // lib/package.json